rclone/rclone/docs/content/docs.md

 ### --stats-unit=bits|bytes ###

-By default data transfer rates will be printed in bytes/second.
+By default, data transfer rates will be printed in bytes/second.

 This option allows the data rate to be printed in bits/second.